Combativeai/privacy-policy/README.md

 # privacy-policy
-This is the privacy policy for the app.
+This is the privacy policy for the app Combative.